lancyliu/HashTable/README.md

 2. middle square function
 3. fibonacci function

-For debugging: you can use VS2008 open this project.

-            Or you can copy the file 1. \ChainingHash\ChainingHash\HashTable.h,
-                                       \ChainingHash\ChainingHash\HashTable.cpp,
-                                       \ChainingHash\ChainingHash\ChainingHash.cpp
-                                     2.\OpenAddress\OpenAddress\HashTable.h,
-                                       \OpenAddress\OpenAddress\HashTable.cpp.
-                                       \OpenAddress\OpenAddress\OpenAddress.cpp
-            This file includes all the code to implement the hash table.

-  For different IDE, may need some modification.
+For different IDE and OS, may need some modification.

  The structure of the project:
   Using class structure to implement the hash table.